hackerbuddy/hackerbuddy.github.io/index.md

 **About this Markdown File**

-I built this page and learned Markdown for Software Engineering class.
+I built this page and learned Markdown and Git for Software Engineering class.
 Credit goes to my team members for the images and research provided for flights and different days, but I learned Markdown and built this page for everyone else to type in their information.
+You can find the original trip page [here.](https://github.com/djpkvf/Team-4-Software-Engineering-Trip)

 **Project Introduction and SCRUM**